McNepp/QApplicationContext/README.md

     context -> registerService(service<RestPropFetcher>(QString{"https://dwd.api.proxy.bund.dev/v30/stationOverviewExtended?stationIds=10147"), networkRegistration}, "hamburgWeather"); // 3

+## Parent-Child relation

+In the preceding example, the class `RestPropFetcher` was introduced which had the following constructor:

+    RestPropFetcher(const QString& url, QNetworkAccessManager* networkManager, QObject* parent = nullptr);

+This is typical for QObject-based services: the first arguments (aka the dependencies) are mandatory, while the last argument is an optional `parent`.
+<br>In the preceding example, the service was registered by supplying the first two arguments explicitly.
+Thus, no `parent` was supplied.
+<br>QApplicationContext will check for every service after creation whether the service already has a QObject::parent().
+If not, **it will set itself as the service's parent** using QObject::setParent(QObject*).
+<br>However, what would you do if you had a constructor with a *mandatory parent*?
+<br>In that case, mcnepp::qtdi::injectParent() comes to the rescue:

+    context->registerService(service<RestPropFetcher>(QString{"https://whatever"}, inject<QNetworkAccessManager>(), injectParent()));

+This will cause the ApplicationContext to inject itself into the constructor as the parent.

 ## Externalized Configuration {#externalized-configuration}

 In the above example, we were configuring the Url with a String-literal in the code.
 This is less than optimal, as we usually want to be able